microsoft/vscode-docs/docs/remote/containers.md

     ![Open python folder in the container](images/containers/open-folder-python.png)

 6. In a moment, VS Code will open the folder inside the same container.
-In the future you can use the **Remote Explorer** in the activity bar to open this sub-folder in the container directly.
+In the future, you can use the **Remote Explorer** in the Activity Bar to open this sub-folder in the container directly.

     ![Container explorer with multiple folders under python container](images/containers/containers-explorer-python.png)

-> **Tip:** Instead of mounting the local filesystem, you can use a similar flow to setup an container with an isolated, more performant volume that you clone your source code into.
+> **Tip:** Instead of mounting the local filesystem, you can use a similar flow to set up a container with an isolated, more performant volume that you clone your source code into.
 See the [Advanced Containers](/docs/remote/containers-advanced.md#use-a-named-volume-for-your-entire-source-tree) article for details.

 ## Quick start: Open a public Git repository in an isolated container volume